DocFX/test-2024/README.md

 **BONUS: Add another postal service, for instance "Chronopost"**

 4. Once all done:
-- Open a PR with your branch and send the PR link to Marine (m.krol@laboutiqueofficielle.com)
+- Push to a branch and send the branch link to Marine (m.krol@laboutiqueofficielle.com)
 - Make an archive of your code (all the project without the `vendor`) and send it to Marine (m.krol@laboutiqueofficielle.com)

 *Be aware that the goal is to complete this test in less than 2 hours, the sending time of the first mail is authoritative.*